omeka/classic-enduser/docs/GettingStarted/Accessibility_Statement.md

 -   ARIA landmarks for screen readers on the Admin Dashboard, designating the header, navigation, footer, and main body content;
 -   Semantic HTML5 markup.

-## Accessibility Issues
+## Accessibility issues

-If you encounter an issue with accessiblity with the Omeka Classic core software or Omeka Team developed addons, please report your findings either via a [Forum post](https://forum.omeka.org/c/omeka-classic/accessibility/37){target=_blank} or by making an issue in the appropriate GitHub repository.
+If you encounter an issue with accessiblity using the Omeka Classic core software or Omeka Team developed add-ons, please report your findings either via a [Forum post](https://forum.omeka.org/c/omeka-classic/accessibility/37){target=_blank} or by making an issue in the appropriate GitHub repository.
+More information can be found on the [Report a Bug](../Troubleshooting/Report-a-bug.md) page.